Detroit Lions' NFL gambling suspensions: Here's what we know so far

 Yes, the Lions were made aware of the probe sometime in March, and had been bracing for Friday's news, according to Dave Birkett of the Free Press.
 In fact, the Lions fired four "lower-level staff members" in March for violating the league's gambling policy for employees.

-Funny enough, Holmes spoke during his final pre-draft news conference Thursday, but fortunately for him, the news broke roughly 24 hours later.
+Funny enough, Lions general manager Brad Holmes spoke during his final pre-draft news conference Thursday, but fortunately for him, the news broke roughly 24 hours later.
 He did not have to face questions on this topic from the media.

 Who are these players?